Responding to COVID-19 in Pennsylvania

 Looking for additional masking signage to display in your business?
 Here is a “No Mask, No Service” poster that is available for download.

-FAQ for Businesses
+Mask FAQs for Businesses

 Must my employees and customers continue to wear masks in the Green Phase of reopening?